How to Get to the Galapagos Islands: Flights, Airports & Travel Logistics

 ✔️ A biosecurity declaration form that must be completed before your flight

-These measures may seem extensive compared to other travel destinations, but they are crucial in protecting the Galapagos and ensuring future generations
+These measures may seem more extensive than typical travel destinations, but they are essential for protecting the Galapagos and ensuring future generations can experience its incredible biodiversity.
+We fully support these regulations as part of our commitment to responsible eco-tourism.

 1. Biosecurity Declaration Form